Scotsport

-It was first broadcast in 1957 as Sports Desk and continuing until the end of its football highlights show in May 2008.
-As such, the programme was officially recognised as the world's longest-running sports television programme; however, it has since been overtaken by Hockey Night in Canada.
+It was first broadcast in 1957 as Sports Desk and continued until the end of its weekly football highlights show in May 2008.

 History

 Launching less than a month after the opening of Scottish Television, the programme first aired on 18 September 1957, as Sports Desk.
 The Scotsport title was adopted a short time later, and the vast majority of its coverage was of football, rather than sport in general, as the name might imply.
 The football coverage, in turn, concentrated mostly on Scottish Premier League clubs.
 The show also followed Scottish clubs in the UEFA Champions League via live matches and highlights programmes.
 Scotsports main rival was the long-running BBC Scotland strand Sportscene, which continues to broadcast to this day.

 Prior to the 2007–08 season, Scotsport faced competition for viewers of its SPL coverage.
 On 18 July 2007, it was announced that the SPL had signed a similar deal with BBC Scotland for non-exclusive television coverage of the league.
 This did not affect Scotsport's production, although the programme lost ratings.
-Scotsport continued in its 10.40pm-11.40pm Monday night slot for the remainder of the 2007–08 season, with Sportscene's SPL highlight airing later in the week on Wednesdays at 10pm on BBC Two Scotland.
+Scotsport continued in its hour-long Monday night slot at 10.40pm for the remainder of the 2007–08 season, with Sportscene's SPL highlight airing later in the week on Wednesdays at 10pm on BBC Two Scotland.

 On Hogmanay 2007, STV broadcast 50 Years of Scotsport, a programme taking a look back at the shows best moments over the 50 years it had been on air.
 Featuring colleagues from past and present, one of the show's most recent presenters, Grant Stott presented the Hogmanay special.
 A month before the anniversary programme aired, STV decided to axe Scotsport, after BBC Scotland won a five-year deal to show SPL highlights.
 The programme aired for the last time on Thursday 22 May 2008.

-A smaller-scale sports magazine show, STV Sports Centre was launched on Friday 5 March 2010 but axed fifteen months later.
+A smaller-scale sports magazine show, STV Sports Centre, was launched on Friday 5 March 2010 but it was axed fifteen months later.